-We don’t want to make the NHS look bad in anyway – We plan to operate effectively alongside them and hopefully alleviate some of the pressure on their waiting list, while providing patients with a service that really meets their needs.
+We don’t want to make the NHS look bad in any way – We plan to operate effectively alongside them and hopefully alleviate some of the pressure on their waiting list while providing patients with a service that really meets their needs.

-As we haven’t done any marketing, we soft launched in 6th June 2016 to test a few things – To see how easy its for patients to find us, to test that all of our clinical software and equipment are functioning correctly, to test that the doctors enjoy using it and to see what times patients prefer to come to us.
+As we haven’t done any marketing, we soft launched on 6th June 2016 to test a few things – To see how easy its for patients to find us, to test that all of our clinical software and equipment are functioning correctly, to test that the doctors enjoy using it and to see what times patients prefer to come to us.